CoderKhay/Ai-Chatbot/README.md

 # Ai-Chatbot
-An Ai chatbot powered by Gemini Ai, which responds dynamically to inquiries
+An Ai chatbot powered by Gemini Ai, which responds dynamically to inquiries given by user